lennymalard/melpy-project/README.md

 Melpy requires an up-to-date python environment.
 I recommend [conda](https://www.anaconda.com/download), which is dedicated to the scientific use of python.

-All other prerequisites will be installed automatically during library installation.
+All other dependencies will be installed automatically during the library installation process.

 ### Installation

 Melpy is available on PyPI as melpy.
-Run the following prompt in your environment terminal to install it:
+Run the following command to install it in your environment:
    ```sh
    pip3 install melpy --upgrade
    ```